rohan-varma/rohan-varma.github.io/_posts/2019-3-3-Optimization.md

 ---
 layout: post
-title: ResNets
+title: Hessians: A tool for debugging neural network optimization
 mathjax: True
 ---

-#### Hessians: A tool for debugging neural network optimization

 Optimizing deep neural networks has long followed a general tried-and-true template.
 Generally, we randomly initialize our weights, which can be thought of as randomly picking a place on the "hill" which is the optimization landscape.
 There are some tricks we can do to achieve better initialization schemes, such as the He or Xavier initialization.